ahushh/monaba/README.md

     docker-compose up -d

+In production mode Monaba binds 80 port.

+### Almost there

-Visit `/admin/setup` page and use `admin` both for login and password to log in the admin panel.
-Don't forget to change your password on `/admin/account` page afterwards.
+Now open you browser and visit `/admin/setup` page and you will be redirected to the login form.
+Use `admin` both for login and password to log in the admin panel. **Don't forget to change your password** on `/admin/account` page afterwards.

+*By opnening `/admin/setup` Monaba creates `admin` user with default password `admin`.
+This method works only once.*

+Open `admin/boards/list/NewBoard/-` and create your first board.

 ### Note